ECHOInternational/chef-solr_6/README.md

 ## Recipes

- - `install` - This will install Java (optional), download Solr, configure, install, and start the server.
+ - `solr_6::install`    - This will install Java (optional), download Solr, configure, install, and start the server.
+ - `solr_6::deploy`     - This will download a tarball containing one or more solr cores to the SOLR_HOME directory and restart the server.
+This is useful for bootstraping Solr when not using Solr Cloud.

 ## Attributes